2018ik/2018ik.github.io/_wiki/moses.markdown

 ### Failure

 Rather than speaking to the rock to get water, he struck the rock again with his staff in anger.
 This violated God's law governmentally, and as a result, he was barred from entering the good land (Num.
 20:8-12).

+## Trivia

+1. Besides the Pentateuch, Moses also wrote Psalm 90